ivanleoncz/tulian/README.md

 ## Tulian
 Insights from Tuples and Lists, using Comprehensions.

-Tulian provides a summary (JSON) of data types present on such source and provides the extraction of a specific data type, presented as List.
+Tulian provides a summary (JSON) of data types present on such source.

-## Usage

 ```
 >>> from tulian import Tulian